mcore1976/soc-ai/README.md

-This is an example that show how to build AI agent based self protection for the Ubuntu Linux system that is exposed to untrusted network like the Internet.
+This is an example that show how to build AI agent based self protection for the Ubuntu Linux system exposed to untrusted network like the Internet.

 Following components are needed :